 Goods Issue

 In the issuance of goods, companies can either process inventory in the warehouse for production or sell directly to customers.
 Whether being used in the production process or sold to customers, the inventory items must be issued to a sales or production order, reducing stock levels within the plant.
-If materials are considered to be damaged, unusable, or past their shelf life, they will be sent to scrap.
+If materials are considered to be damaged, unusable, or past their shelf life, they will be sent to the scrap.

 Internal Movements

 Internal movements occur when materials are transferred from one location of storage to another within a plant before it is used in production processes or delivered to a customer.
-For example, a material requiring quality inspection can be transferred to quality inspection within in a plant before being sent to production.
+For example, a material requiring quality inspection can be transferred to quality inspection within a plant before being sent to production.

 T-Codes in SAP Inventory Management